 With respect to the first part of the Advanced Bionics analysis, we address "whether the same or substantially the same art . . . w[as] previously presented to the Office."
 Advanced Bionics, 7-8 (stating that "[p]reviously presented art includes . . . art provided to the Office, such as on an Information Disclosure Statement (IDS)").
-Patent Owner contends that Evans, Wang, and a counterpart reference to Bell were disclosed in the prosecution leading to the issuance of the '880 patent.
+22 Patent Owner contends that Evans, Wang, and a counterpart reference to Bell were disclosed in the prosecution leading to the issuance of the '504 patent.
 Prelim.
 Resp.
-18, 20-22.
-Patent Owner further points to the '435 patent and Mueller 1997 (Ex.
-1006) as cumulative of Bowdish and Mueller PCT, respectively.
-Id.
+17-18,

-&lt;sup>23 Although the parties also address the alternative question of whether the same or substantially the same arguments were previously presented to the Office, that analysis is not necessary here, but is subsumed, in relevant part, in our discussion of the second prong of Advanced Bionics.
+22 Although the parties also address the alternative question of whether the same or substantially the same arguments were previously presented to the Office, that analysis is not necessary here, but is subsumed, in relevant part, in our discussion of the second prong of Advanced Bionics.